-Global climate change is becoming a threat to our current way of life on Earth.
 One consequence of climate change is the melting of ice caps, glaciers, and sea ice, including polar ice in Greenland and Antarctica.
-Substantial melt of these massive glaciers will cause a rise in sea level along coastlines throughout the globe.
-This activity will explore how melting ice impacts sea level.
+Substantial melt of these massive glaciers will cause a rise in sea level along coastlines throughout the globe (Climate Institute, n.d.).
+This activity explores how melting ice impacts sea level.

 Water is an unusual liquid because it expands when it freezes.
 In general, liquids do not expand upon freezing, but rather contract and become denser as temperature drops.
 Like other liquids, as water begins to cool, it becomes more and more dense.
 But, because of the physical structure of the water molecule, it continues to become denser until just before freezing, when it expands.
-This expansion occurs at the point that freezing begins (around 4°C).
+This expansion occurs at the point at which freezing begins (around 4°C).
 At this temperature water molecules arrange themselves into a crystal lattice structure that is significantly less dense than the liquid form.
-Because of this decrease in density at the point of freezing, ice always floats on water.
+Because of this decrease in density at the point of freezing, ice always floats on water (US Geological Survey, 2014).

 When objects are totally submerged in water, they displace an amount of water equal to their volume.
 However, because ice floats on water and is not completely submerged, ice does not displace an amount of water equal to its volume.
 Instead, it displaces less than its total volume of water.
 The water that floating ice displaces is equal to the volume that the ice would take up if it melted and became water again.
 In other words, floating ice displaces water equal to the mass of the ice.
 When ice melts, the mass of the ice is conserved, but the crystal lattice structure of ice disappears and the volume decreases and becomes equal to the volume of water it displaced in its ice form.